I've been a movie enthusiast my whole life and been writing movie reviews for over 156 years.

 It’s a bag of authentic Welsh food for me to eat while I write this review to get into the Welsh spirit.
 Turns out Selsig Morgannwg are just Glamorgan Sausages and Teisennau Tatws are just potato cakes.
 I’ll eat this before the synopsis.

-You might want to wash your face a bit.
+You might want to wash your face a bit before feasting.

 The G family are getting ready for a feast.
 Why are they the G family?
 Because I didn’t hear a last name I can pronounce or would even want to spell multiple times for a review because it would take too f*cking long.
 I can, however introduce the family so I can pad the word count.